-Are We Losing The Art of Conversation (literacy deficit disorder) by Dyslexia Dublin, © 2014
+Are We Losing The Art of Conversation (literacy deficit disorder) by Dyslexia Toby, © 2014

 The decline of human interaction has led to a huge number of teenagers and young adults going into higher levels of education with a low standard of punctuation, grammar and comprehension… in many cases struggling to build even a short report or story.
 The backbone of story writing comes from the gathering of information both from creativity and also by absorbing the word of others.
 There is a distinct possibility this may lead to a fall off in creative writing in the near future with less books being written.